ZacharyDuBois/Fluid-MC-Stats/README.md

 ## Requirements

 - Apache or Nginx.
-- A non-locally hosted server (Meaning you are hosting from your house).
+- A Linux server running a LEMP or LAMP setup (We will not provide support for Windows servers or locally hosted servers with XAMPP, WAMP, MAMP, etc).
 - PHP5+.
 - MySQL.
 - A Minecraft server running Stats.

 ## Installation

-1. Add the files to your server like a normal website.
-2. Open `http://example.tld/` (It should redirect you to the installer).
+1. Upload everything.
+2. Load where you installed it in a browser.
+If you are not redirected to the installer, go to `/pages/install/install.php`.
-3. Fill out the install information.
+3. Fill out the installer.
-4. Submit.
+4. Delete `pages/install/`.
-5. Delete `/pages/install/`.
+5. Done :)
-6. You're ready to go!

 ## Notices